uzresk/aws-auto-operations-using-lambda/deregister-image/README.md

 Usage
 -----

-To create a role that is set to LambdaFunction (DeregisterAMIExecLambdaRole)
+To create a role that is set to LambdaFunction (LambdaDeregisterImageRole)

     {
         "Version": "2012-10-17",